koenrane/KR-new-site/content/import/insights-from-modern-principles-of-economics.md

 # Conclusion

-Economics is interesting, and powerful.
+Economics is interesting and powerful.
 Famine used to haunt most of the world, and now it doesn't.

 > [!quote]  Thomas Malthus, 1798. [_An Essay on the Principle of Population_](https://en.wikipedia.org/wiki/An_Essay_on_the_Principle_of_Population).
 >